This section will provide answers to the most frequent questions we receive; if any interrogations are persisting, feel free to reach out by email!

 Q: What type of birds do you have at Northern Wings?:

-A: As of April 2020, we have with us at the centre a Harris hawk, a Ferruginous hawk, a Red Tailed hawk, a peregrine falcon and an American Great Horned Owl.
+A: As of April 2021, we have with us at the center a Harris hawk, a Ferruginous hawk, a Red Tailed hawk, a pair of American Kestrels, and a pair of Great horned owls.

 Q: How do the birds fly back to your glove?
 Don't they fly away?: